 Other subsidies and taxes on production

 Other subsidies on production are subsidies other than those on products.
-Examples are the single farm payment scheme, the rural environmental protection scheme and the area based compensatory allowance scheme.
+Examples are the basic payment scheme, the areas of natural constraints scheme and the GLAS.
 Taxes on production consist of VAT over/under-compensation for farmers, who have opted for the flat rate VAT system, motor and machinery tax paid by farmers.
 Other subsidies less taxes on production are not included in the calculation of output but are included in the calculation of factor income and operating surplus.